apache/flink/docs/apis/batch/dataset_transformations.md

 **Note:** A GroupReduce transformation on a full DataSet cannot be done in parallel if the group-reduce function is not combinable.
 Therefore, this can be a very compute intensive operation.
-See the paragraph on "Combineable Group-Reduce Functions" above to learn how to implement a combinable group-reduce function.
+See the paragraph on "Combinable GroupReduceFunctions" above to learn how to implement a combinable group-reduce function.

 ### GroupCombine on a full DataSet